THE MEAT INDUSTRY

 The meat industry also has devastating effects on our planet and takes a toll on our health.

 Raising animals for food requires massive amounts of land, food, energy, and water and causes severe environmental damage.

-According to a report by Worldwatch Institute, 51 percent of global greenhouse-gas emissions are caused by animal agriculture.
-This is more than the pollution from all cars, trucks, trains, and planes combined.
-According to the United Nations, the world needs to shift away from a diet of animal products in order to combat the worst effects of climate change.
+According to the Food and Agriculture Organization (FAO) of the United Nations, the world needs to shift away from a diet of animal products in order to combat the worst effects of climate change.
+For example, the FAO reports livestock factory farming contributes to almost 15 percent of global greenhouse gas emissions.

 Factory farms also use an enormous amount of water.
 It’s used to grow crops for animals to eat, clean filthy factory farms, and give animals water to drink.
 Yet the industry has polluted more than 35,000 miles of waterways in the United States.